davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

 [10pts] Waits for the interactive PID with waitpid(), then terminates hogs and reaps remaining children.
 Cleanup is correct: hog processes are not left running after sched_demo exits, and children are reaped (no zombies during normal execution).

-[20pts] Reflection report is completed.
+[20pts] Short reflection is completed in .txt or .pdf.
 ```

 #### Submitting Your Assignment